-User Note: The alternative prescriptive installation requirements of Section 3.6.3 are intended for flanged and block-frame windows and door units installed into "punched openings" in framed wall assemblies.
+User Note: The alternative prescriptive installation requirements of Section 3.6.3 are intended for flanged and blockframe windows and door units installed into "punched openings" in framed wall assemblies.
 They do not apply to fenestration applications such as curtain window walls.
 They also are not exhaustive of all acceptable installation procedures and may not be appropriate for all installation conditions.
 However, for the conditions represented in Section 3.6.3, the alternative prescriptive installation procedures are considered to be representative of best practices and are not intended to establish a minimum accepted practice or supplant other suitable methods of installation complying with Section 3.6.2.
+Where the fenestration manufacturer provides installation instructions for integration with FPIS, the fenestration manufacturer's instructions should be preferred.

-3.6.3.1 Standard Installation Method.
-Windows with perimeter mounting flanges bearing directly on an FPIS WRB system shall be installed with flashing in accordance with Figures 3.6.3.1(1) and (2).
-The standard installation method shall comply with the fenestration manufacturer's installation instructions for anchorage and support including the following limitations and requirements:
+3.6.3.1 Mounting Flange Installation Method.
+Fenestration products with perimeter mounting flanges bearing directly on an FPIS WRB system shall be installed with flashing in accordance with Figures 3.6.3.1(1) and (2).
+The mounting flange installation method shall comply with the fenestration manufacturer's installation instructions for anchorage and support including the following limitations and requirements: